0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 1. Computes the final account hash.
 2. If the account has changed, it asserts that the final account nonce is greater than the initial account nonce.
-3. Computes the created notes commitment.
+3. Computes the output notes commitment.
 4. Asserts that the input and output vault roots are equal.

 There is an exception for special accounts, called faucets, which can mint or burn assets.
 In these cases, input and output vault roots are not equal.